NREL/HPC/docs/Documentation/Systems/Vermillion/applications.md

 - ucx-ohpc

 ## Requesting additional packages for Vermilion
 We may be able to make other packages available in the baseline build.
-Send an email to hpc-help to open a request and do out best to work it into the baseline build.
+Send an email to hpc-help to open a request and we will do our best to work it into the baseline build.

 ## Additional utilities
 These utils and libs are also installed: